nreith/StataLabs/readme.md

 # Stata Labs

-The materials here are annotated lab assignments I developed for teaching statistical programming in Stata (Version 13 or above).
+These materials are annotated lab assignments I developed for teaching statistical programming in Stata (Version 13 or above).

 These lessons were geared toward PhD students in Sociology